 - Identify opportunities and solutions to remove the potential problem.
 This could include non-cash funding, liability management or pension scheme rule amendments.

 Where do we go from here?
-The IFRIC14 saga continues for now and we await further developments from the Accounting Standards Board.
+The IFRIC14 saga continues for now and we await further developments from the International Accounting Standards Board.
 I just hope that there will soon be a light to illuminate and provide some clarity and that companies aren’t left in the dark for too much longer.